 Financial assets must be classified and measured on the basis of both the business model in which the assets are managed and the contractual cash flow characteristics of the asset.
 Financial assets subsequent to initial recognition are classified and measured based on three categories: amortized cost, fair value through other comprehensive income ("FVTOCI") and fair value through profit or loss ("FVTPL").
 Financial liabilities are classified and measured based on two categories: amortized cost and FVTPL.
 Initially, all financial assets and financial liabilities are recorded in the consolidated balance sheets at fair value.
-After initial recognition, the effective interest related to financial assets and liabilities classified as FVTPL are included in net income for the year in which they arise.
+After initial recognition, the effective interest related to financial assets and liabilities measured at amortized cost and the gain or loss arising from the change in the fair value of financial assets or liabilities classified as FVTPL are included in net income for the year in which they arise.
 At each consolidated balance sheet date, financial assets measured at amortized cost or at FVTOCI, except for investment in equity instruments, require an impairment analysis using the ECL model ("ECL model") to determine the ECL using judgment determined on a probability weighting basis.